You are listening to the Sean Hannity Radio Show Podcast.

 That was the absolute worst case that these people could have hung their hat on.

-But the problem, Sean, is that facts get in the way of their narrative, right?
+The problem, Sean, is that facts get in the way of their narrative, right?

-You didn't have a name.
+He didn't have a name.

-His name was unarmed teenagers.
+His name was Unarmed Teenager.

 Hands up, don't shoot.